What is Verification?

 What happens if I am selected?

-If you’re selected for verification the Louisiana College Financial Aid office will notify you.
+If you’re selected for verification the Louisiana Christian University Financial Aid office will notify you.
 Please do not assume you’re being accused of doing anything wrong.
 Some people are selected at random; and some schools verify all students' FAFSAs.
 All you need to do is provide the documentation the financial aid office asks for—and be sure to do so by the school’s deadline, or you won’t be able to get financial aid.

 How do I get selected for verification?